Davey Boy Smith: World Wrestling Federation (1984–1988)

-Stampede Wrestling; All Japan Pro Wrestling (1988–1990)
+Return to Stampede Wrestling; All Japan Pro Wrestling (1988–1990)

 After leaving the WWF, the Bulldogs returned to Stampede Wrestling, and also to All Japan Pro Wrestling.
 Stampede officials were hopeful that the return of the Bulldogs would revive a struggling promotion, but they were unsuccessful.
-Eventually in May 1989, the decision was made to split up the Bulldogs, which caused some problems with All Japan owner Shohei Baba, who was still promoting the Bulldogs as a tag team.
+In May 1989, the decision was made to split up the Bulldogs, which caused some problems with All Japan owner Shohei Baba, who was still promoting the Bulldogs as a tag team.

 On 4 July 1989, Smith, along with fellow wrestlers Chris Benoit, Ross Hart, and Jason the Terrible, was involved in a serious automobile accident.

 Smith, who was not wearing a seatbelt at the time, needed 135 stitches after slamming his head through the windscreen and being thrown 25 feet onto the pavement.
 He recovered, and the Bulldogs continued teaming in All Japan against teams such as Joe and Dean Malenko, Kenta Kobashi and Tsuyoshi Kikuchi, and The Nasty Boys.
 Personal problems began to surface between Smith and Billington, and Smith later left All Japan to return to the WWF.